 - Include a learning-assessment tool to evaluate knowledge gained.

 Cost: Each course is $50 for members, and $100 for non-members.
-They may be purchased separately or as a set.
+They may be purchased separately or as a set on Digital Chalk.
+Course summaries are below:

 - Current Good Manufacturing Practices